lukewhrit/scarecrow/readme.md

 The contents of the `/assets/` directory are not modified at all, with the only exceptions being CSS and JS.
 These assets are minified during the compile sequence.

-To solve this, most static site generators implement a symbol which will reference their assets directory in paths and Scarecrow is no different.

-Scarecrow implements a `+` symbol that references the assets directory.
+To solve this, most static site generators implement a symbol which will reference their assets directory in paths and Scarecrow is no different.Scarecrow implements a `+` symbol that references the assets directory.

 ### Templates

-Scarecrow implements support for the Mustache template system via [Chris Broglie's library](https://github.com/cbroglie/mustache).

-The library currently implements most of the specification, however it lacks any support for lambdas.
+Scarecrow implements support for Mustache templating, via [`cbroglie/mustache`](https://github.com/cbroglie/mustache).
+This library implements almost the entire Mustache specification, but includes only experimental suppot for lambdas.

-Please note that the `layout.html` file does not support Mustache templates in any form, and only allows for the Mustache-like `{{ body }}` tag but this is **not** Mustache.
+Please note that the `layout.html` file does not support standard Mustache templates, and only allows for the sole `{{ body }}` tag.

 Documentation and reference material on Mustache are available on the [mustache.github.io website](https://mustache.github.io/mustache.5.html).

 #### Scarecrow-specific variables

-Scarecrow implements some custom variables available to all Mustache templates.
-These variables contain values like an array of all posts in the application.
+Scarecrow implements numerous custom variables and functions that are made available within Mustache templates.

+##### `posts`

+`posts` is an array containing an object:

+* `title: string`: title of the post
+* `href: string`: link to the post

+Each of these objects represents a post in the `posts/` directory.

 ## TODO